taranasus/LoopringSharp/README.md

 There is a test console in the project that shows off how to use some of the parts within the API.
 I was also using it for testing.
 The console is in .net 6 so be prepared for that (VS 2022 and C# 10)

 The most important thing about the test console is that you need to run it for the first time and fill in the file as instructed in the error that gets thrown.
-LoopringApi needs those Api Keys in order to run.
+LoopringSharp needs those Api Keys in order to run.

-## LoopringAPI.Layer2TransferExample
+## LoopringSharp.Layer2TransferExample

 This is a windows forms app that basically sends crypto from your wallet to a destination of your choosing.
 The code is explained in detail in the comments so I encourage you to read through it and understand how it works.
 Be careful if selecting the real network (not the test net) as you will end up sending your own crypto to someone by mistake (hopefully to me :D)